Which place is cheaper, Eugene or Boston?

 The summer attracts plenty of travelers to both Boston and Eugene.
 The summer months attract visitors to Boston because of the beaches, the city activities, the music scene, and the family-friendly experiences.

 In the summer, Boston is a little warmer than Eugene.
-Typically, the summer temperatures in Boston in July are around 73°F (23°C), and Eugene is about 68°F (20°C).
+Typically, the summer temperatures in Boston in July average around 73°F (23°C), and Eugene averages at about 68°F (20°C).

 In July, Boston usually receives more rain than Eugene.
 Boston gets 2.9 inches (74 mm) of rain, while Eugene receives 0.3 inches (8 mm) of rain each month for the summer.